 Birth of an explosive wicketkeeper-batsman

-Brendon McCullum, who was born today, owns one of the most famous centuries in Twenty20 cricket - 158 off 73 balls in the opening match of the inaugural Indian Premier League.
+Brendon McCullum, who was born today, owns one of the most famous centuries in T20 cricket - 158 off 73 balls in the opening match of the inaugural Indian Premier League.
 It is a tag he may never be able to shake off.
 McCullum stepped up to the national side as a wicketkeeper-batsman after an outstanding career in international youth cricket, where he proved capable of dominating opposition attacks.
 His promotion to the international scene was seen as a major investment by the selectors, and his potential was realised in 2004 after the tour of England.
 Since then, he has remained a powerful threat at the top of the innings for New Zealand in ODIs and T20, but his Test numbers didn't match up - to try and fix which, in 2010, he gave up keeping in Tests, aiming to become a specialist opener.
+In 2014 he hit two double-centuries, a New Zealand record 302 against India, and 195 against Sri Lanka in Tests, and his leadership made New Zealand a force in all formats through the year.
+The following year he guided the side to their first World Cup final.

 The birth of England's talisman.
 On becoming England's first overseas coach, in 1999, Duncan Fletcher took possession of a team rated the worst in the world, but he turned things around quicker than anyone could possibly have expected.
 With sensible man management, the ability to look beyond county statistics, and no little skill, he helped England become one of the leading Test sides in the world.
 In 2011 he took cricket's most high-profile coaching job, taking charge of India after they won the World Cup under Gary Kirsten.
+His high points in charge were the 4-0 whitewash of Australia in 2013 and the Champions Trophy in England few months later.
 In his time Fletcher was a doughty allrounder, who made 69 not out and took 4 for 42 as Zimbabwe pulled off a stunning victory over Australia - Border, Lillee, Marsh, Thomson and all - in their first-ever official one-day international, at Trent Bridge in the 1983 World Cup.

 Sixteen years after earning first-class status, Durham claimed their first County Championship title with an innings-and-71 run victory against Kent.
 They entered the final round as third favourites - behind Nottinghamshire and Somerset - but both those sides lost.
 Steve Harmison, bowling with a broken left wrist, claimed the final wicket, but Durham had to wait four more hours until Nottinghamshire's defeat was confirmed.
 Harmison said it was second only to winning the Ashes, and Geoff Cook, the coach, who had been with the club since 1992, said it was his "proudest" moment.